-Real estate prices in Qatar have risen significantly in recent years, increasing by 26.0% between 2005 and 2006 and by 29.4% between 2006 and 2007.
-These increases have been driven by sustained population growth of 18.1% between 2007 and 2008, as people have moved to Qatar largely due to the development of the oil and gas industry.
-This trend is not expected to change in the short to medium-term.
-The increase in real estate prices slowed in 2008 to 19.6% due to an increase in available real estate and some decrease in demand driven by the general slowdown in the global economy.
+Real estate prices in Qatar had risen significantly in recent years until 2008, increasing by 26.0% between 2005 and 2006 and by 29.4% between 2006 and 2007.
+These increases were driven by sustained population growth as people moved to Qatar largely due to the development of the oil and gas industry.
+However, despite a growth in population of 18.1% between 2007 and 2008 and 13.1% between mid-year 2008 and mid-year 2009, the increase in real estate prices slowed in 2008 to 19.6%, and continued to slow in 2009 due to an increase in available real estate and a decrease in demand driven by the general slowdown in the global economy.
 In order to address the overall rapid increase in real estate prices, the Government, after consultation with the IMF, implemented a two-year rent freeze in March 2008.
-The rent-freeze applies to all leases signed since the beginning of 2005, but does not apply to any leases signed after the implementation of the rent-freeze in March 2008, although rents already in place cannot be increased until February 15, 2010 and then only subject to certain ceilings.
+This rent-freeze applies to all leases signed since the beginning of 2005, but does not apply to any leases signed after the implementation of the rent freeze in March 2008, although rents already in place cannot be increased until February 15, 2010, and then only subject to certain ceilings.

-With various real estate and development companies, including Qatari Diar Real Estate Investment Company ("Qatari Diar"), Barwa Real Estate Company ("Barwa") and the United Development Company ("UDC") undertaking commercial and residential construction projects that are scheduled for completion in the coming years, it is expected that the increase in real estate prices should decelerate further.
-Credit extended by commercial banks to the real estate sector increased by 68.0% during 2008 to QR33,278.9 million (US\$9,142.6 million), compared to QR19,811.7 million (US\$5,442.8 million) in 2007.
+Various real estate and development companies, including Qatari Diar (a wholly owned subsidiary of the QIA), Barwa Real Estate Company (45.0% owned by the State and 55.0% publicly listed on the Qatar Exchange) and United Development Company ("UDC") are undertaking commercial and residential construction projects that are scheduled for completion in the coming years.
+Credit extended by commercial banks to the real estate sector increased by 33.2% from mid-year 2008 to mid-year 2009, from QR26,903 million (US\$7,391 million) to QR35,843 million (US\$9,847 million).